Saturday, 8 July 2023

 A4 size from Star Wars weekly magazine No. 9

 This next one was a folded 'pull-out' from Gamestar magazine and cost 40p.
 It was actually the reverse side of a 'game sheet'.
 It measured 87cm x 61cm / 34" x 24".
 Gamestar magazine included a number of different puzzle style games and this edition No. 1 was a Star Wars special.
-At that time, anything Star Wars related was a good seller - and I wanted it as much as I could get!
+At that time, anything Star Wars related was a good seller - and I wanted as much as I could get back in 1978.

 R2D2 & C3PO Gamestar folded pull-out poster